NieneB/InternshipReport/index.md

 - **Focusing individual views.** The user can modify the single display and what is seen.
 Choose the perspective, magnification level and level of detail.
 For example a set of navigation controls can be provided to zoom, pan and rotate.
 Layers can be selected to display or different attributes can be available to choose from.

 - **Linking multiple views.** Linking means simultaneous highlighting of data items in multiple views in possible different formats.
 This can be combined with brushing; selecting display objects by pointing on them or encircling them on the screen.
-This stimulates visual thinking because data can be displayed in different ways and be analyzed from different perspectives.
+This stimulates visual thinking because data can be displayed in different ways and be analysed from different perspectives.
 The number, type and arrangements of the different views depend on the task, the user and the available space on the screen or specific interface.
 (Nöllenburg, 2007)

-### User centered geospatial visualization or Customer engagement
+### User centred geospatial visualization or Customer engagement

 <figure class="text-wrap-right" id="hook">
   <img src="img/hookmodel.jpg" width="200px"/>
   <figcaption> Hook model </figcaption>
 </figure>

-To engage the target group into a application the hook model will be explained. <a class="xref" href="#hook"> Figure 6. </a> This models explains how a user can become *addicted* to a online product.
+To engage the target group into an application the hook model will be explained. <a class="xref" href="#hook"> Figure 6. </a> This models explains how a user can become *addicted* to an online product.
 First there is a trigger, to make the user want to use the application.
 This could be either an external (e-mail, advertisement) or internal trigger.
 When using the product, the user can makes actions for which they have to  be rewarded.
 If a user invest in the system they will likely stay and keep using the system, for they already put time and effort in that particular system.
 With multiple rewards and investments the user will go through the process again, for they get internal triggers to perform more actions.

 # The Data